EventideSystems/decidodeck/README.md

 Use Decidodeck to define the objectives behind your strategic efforts and record the actions you take toward achieving them.

-Start with pre-built data-collection models - like the United Nations’ Sustainable Development Goals - or customize them to fit your needs.
+Start with pre-built data-collection models - like the United Nations' Sustainable Development Goals - or customize them to fit your needs.
 Build your own models from scratch to reflect the unique contours of your work.

 [Example screenshot →](app/assets/images/data_entry.png)